-- 96 - Assume that you are now told that it is conventional to pay a 20% premium for control in acquisitions (backed up by Mergerstat).
-How much would you be willing to pay for the target firm?
+- Assume that you are now told that it is conventional to pay a 20% premium for control in acquisitions. - That premium is justified by pointing to historical studies that show that this is what acquirers pay for control, i.e., pay roughly a 20% premium over the market price. - a.
+How much would you be willing to pay for the target firm? - b.
+Assuming that you are paying a control premium, how would you justify it?